db-cs-students/mission-to-mars-documentation-5-star-nicholas-hayden-vincent/README.md

 Vincent and Hayden spent their time developing developing cases in [TinkerCAD](https://www.tinkercad.com/).
 They discovered ways to preserve as much material as possible, while still having a strong structure.
 They also left room for the Micro:Bit sender to be exposed for calibrations.
 They also provided valuable brainstorming ideas to Nick of ideas for the code.

-### TO DO: ADD Drawing of Your Initial Design, Flow Chart, and Photos of Prototypes

 ![flow chart](flowchart.jpg)
 ![initial design](initial%20design.jpg)
 ![failed design](IMG_0164.JPG)